ynchiu/ShuJiangStore/README.md

 test_net: running the network in the testing mode to evaluate the current parameters.
 train_net: running the network in the training mode to evaluate and calculate the loss and gradients.
 TrainingScript: a training template for CNN and MLP networks.
-vl_nnsoftmax: softmax layer borrowed from MatConvNet.
+softmax: implementation of the softmax layer.
-vl_nnsoftmaxloss: softmax log loss layer borrowed from MatConvNet.
+vl_nnsoftmaxloss: implementation of the softmax log loss layer .
-vl_simplenn_move: a switch function between CPU and GPU adapted from MatConvNet.
+SwitchHardware: a switch function between CPU and GPU.